grace-notes/website/contents/topics/refreshment.md

 ---
 title: "Refreshment"
 pdf: "refreshment.pdf"
-description: "Refreshment - [PDF] Romans 15:32 says, \"So that by God's will I may come to you with joy and together with you be refreshed.\""
+description: "Refreshment -  Romans 15:32 says, \"So that by God's will I may come to you with joy and together with you be refreshed.\""
 template: lesson.jade
 ---